Blueberry Jam Gone Wild

 - Remove the jars using a jar lift and place on a cutting board.
 Do not disturb for 24 hours.

 - Remove the rings and inspect the jars.
-Wipe the jars clean with with a soapy cloth.
+Wipe the jars clean with a soapy cloth.
 Store the jam without the rings on in a dark cool place for up to a year.
-If any jars had failed to seal store in the fridge and use immediately.
+If any jars have failed to seal, store in the fridge and use immediately.